AusClimateService/npcp/reports/phase1/phase1_report.md

 In contrast, the cross correlation is much improved for the QDM method.
-This is presumably because QDM is a delta change method, which means its starting point is the training observations (to which is makes relative small perturbations, thus more or less preserving the observed cross correlation).
+This is presumably because QDM is a delta change method, which means its starting point is the training observations (to which it makes relative small perturbations, thus more or less preserving the observed cross correlation).

 <p align="center">